-- 1) Whenever an employee of the BPD is involved in a critical incident, they shall immediately notify their supervisor.
-If the incident occurs outside the city limits, the employee shall notify the responsible law enforcement agency with jurisdiction and as soon as practical, an on-duty BPD supervisor. - 2) Without unreasonable delay, the first responding supervisor shall respond to the scene and make necessary arrangements to notify the appropriate command staff and any other personnel. - 3) If a response from the Investigative unit is necessary, the Investigative commander shall coordinate with any other investigative units and/or seek additional resources as appropriate. - 4) All involved persons shall complete a supplemental report as to their role(s) and actions taken during the incident.
+- 1) Whenever an employee of the BPD is involved in an incident within the scope of their duties, or similar to the examples defined above, they shall immediately notify a supervising officer.
+If the incident occurs outside the city limits, the employee shall notify the responsible law enforcement agency with jurisdiction and, as soon as practical, an on-duty BPD supervisor. - 2) The Chief of Police, or their designee, will determine whether the incident is a critical incident subject to this policy.